Otherwa/VMS-v-1.0-super-octo-dollop-Le-Vaccine-/README.md

 ## Introduction

-`A simple Management System for Managing and Tracking people dosage stats using ASP.Net and MySql`
+`A simple Management System for Managing and Tracking people dosage stats using ASP.Net and MongoDb`

 ### Schema
 `Wrong Interpolation but Base is set`/`backup but use in other project`